Policy Development and Review Policy

 b. legislation;

-4.5 The Institution is committed to ensuring its policies and associated instruments will promote operational efficiency, reduce risks and align with the Delegations of Authority Schedule.
+4.5 The Institution is committed to ensuring its policies and associated instruments promote operational efficiency, reduce risks and align with the Delegations of Authority.

 4.6 All policies and associated instruments are:

-d. developed or reviewed in consultation with identified stakeholders;
+c. developed or reviewed in consultation with identified stakeholders, including students;

 5. Policies

-5.1 Policies are high level strategic directives that establishes principles to drive decision making.
-They stipulate a clear purpose, measurable objectives, roles/responsibilities and criteria for assessing effectiveness and efficiency.
+5.1 Policies are high level strategic directives that establish principles to drive decision making.
+They stipulate a clear purpose, measurable objectives, roles and responsibilities, and criteria for assessing effectiveness and efficiency.

 5.2 Policies are mandatory and applied Institution-wide.

-5.3 Policy is implemented through other instruments, such as procedures, guidelines or supporting documents, which give instructions and set out processes how to implement a policy.
+5.3 Policies are implemented through other instruments, such as procedures or guidelines which provide instructions and set out processes for implementing a policy.
 While some policies can stand alone, most will be accompanied by these associated documents.

 5.4 A policy is approved by the Board of Directors or Academic Board only.